Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Factors and Newsflow for Return Prediction and Stock Selection

 \subsubsection{Mixture Modeling over Factors-based and Fusion-based Predictions}

 Based on the above analysis of Fig.~\ref{fig:na_obs_perf}, it is desirable to include factors in a separate prediction component and to adaptively leverage the factors-based and fusion-based predictions when they excel under different conditions.
-To this end, we present the mixture model that consists of two prediction components (with implementation details in the Appendix):
+Accordingly, our mixture model comprises two prediction components, as formulated in Eqs.~\ref {eq:mixture_pred} and~\ref{eq:mixture_prob} (with implementation details provided in the Appendix).
+Theoretically, a two-component mixture model can achieve prediction errors lower than those of either component alone (see Proposition 2 for details).

 In Eq.~\ref{eq:mixture_pred}, let $i \in \{f, u\}$ index the prediction components. $i = f$ refers to the factors-based prediction component $g_{\theta_f}( \mathbf{x}_f )$, and $i = u$ refers to the fusion-based prediction component $g_{\theta_u}( \mathbf{x}_u )$.
 The factors-based prediction function $g_{\theta_f}( \mathbf{x}_f )$ is implemented as a dense network parameterized by $\theta_f$.
-Motivated by the competitive performance of the representation combination method in experiments, the fusion-based component $g_{\theta_u}( \cdot )$ with input $ \mathbf{x}_u$ follows the formulation in Eq.~\ref{eq:fusion_framework} and Eq.~\ref{eq:rep_combine}.
+Motivated by the competitive performance of the representation combination method in experiments, the fusion-based component $g_{\theta_u}( \cdot )$ with input $\mathbf{x}_u$ follows the formulation in Eq.~\ref{eq:fusion_framework} and Eq.~\ref{eq:rep_combine}.